binaryphile/jiff/README.md

     curl -sL https://raw.githubusercontent.com/binaryphile/jiff/master/install-jiff | bash

-NOTE: you will be prompted to clone this repository to your github account!
+NOTE: you will be prompted to fork this repository to your github account!
 The script will do this for you, but you will be running your own copy of the jiff repo.